Strategy: Rethinking Competition

-We all know who the competition is.
+Rethinking competition…We all know who the competition is.
 Well, we really don’t.
-Or at least we don’t all agree even when the context is set.
-I often run an exercise where members of a board are asked to write down the top 5 competitors.
+Or at least we don’t all agree even when setting the context.
+I often run an exercise where members of a board are asked to write down their firm’s top 5 competitors.
 The top 5 competitors often becomes a list of eight or twelve because most organizations don’t purposefully reinforce their targets.

-This is an important element when it comes to the future of education.
+Experiences and attention are key to the future of education.
 Learning needs to be an experience that engages attention and provides a motivation to spend time.
 I hear teenagers all of the time, with tons of reading and mathematics homework looming over them complain not that they are overwhelmed, but that they are bored.